paulo-flores/plot_stand_count_exe/README.md

 - Added global perpendicular offset control
 - Continued support for manual row mode, tidy CSV outputs, and GeoTIFF overview creation

+- **✨ New v0.3.0**
+**Auto-Grid Row Generation**
+Rows can now be automatically propagated across replicated plots using forward and backward grid segments, reducing manual clicking during plot setup.

+**Inter-Segment Gap Support**
+Users can define alleys or spacing between replicated plots, allowing more accurate representation of experimental layouts.

+**Parallel Processing**
+Row detection and counting are now processed in parallel, significantly improving preview and computation speed.

+**Interactive Plot Analytics**
+Accepted plots now include dynamic chart popups:
+- Hover over a plot to view stand counts.
+- Double-click a plot to pin the chart for closer inspection.

+**Segment-Level Visualization**
+Auto-grid plots now generate separate charts for each segment, providing cleaner comparisons between replicated areas.

+**Cleaner Overview Visualization**
+The interface now removes clutter from the overview image.
+Detection counts are displayed in charts instead of being printed on the imagery.

+**Improved Interface Layout**
+The parameter panel is now scrollable, preventing UI compression when the window is resized or maximized.

 ---

 ## Workflow